MAKROFREEK/dots-github-dark/README.md

 LetsHaveKiddos | DOTS-Github-dark
 ===========================
-An entire Arch Linux system dedicated to the github-dark colorscheme.
+An entire Arch Linux system dedicated to the playful and colorful "github-dark" colorscheme.

 Heavily inspired by: https://github.com/projekt0n/github-nvim-theme